shakebugs/shake-docs/docs/flutter/shake-ui/home-screen.md

 ## Show

-To show the Home screen to an app user, call the `Shake.show` method with the `ShakeScreen.HOME` argument.
+To show the Home screen to an app user, call the `Shake.show` method with the `ShakeScreen.home` argument.
 Visit [Invocations](/flutter/user-feedback/invoke#invoke-through-code) to learn more.